Pediatric Abdominal Pain at Pediatric Clinic DRHC Dubai

 - Porphyria

-- Abdominal pain: tachycardia, increase BP and NEUROLOGIC_ symptoms such as paralysis, seizure or coma.
+- Abdominal pain: tachycardia, increased BP, and NEUROLOGIC_ symptoms such as paralysis, seizure, or coma.